GaloisInc/pirate/time_demo/README.md

  - Simplicity - the design and implementation will focus on experimenting and testing GAPS hardware channels and PIRATE source code annotations
  - Scalable to more than two sensitivity domains
- - Correct and stable implementation - before applying GAPS pirate annotations, application binaries will be checked for runtime errors and memory leaks with Valgrind.
+ - Correct and stable implementation - before applying GAPS pirate annotations application binaries will be checked for runtime errors and memory leaks with Valgrind.
 This step is necessary for mitigating potential bugs or unintended behaviors that may be introduced by added compiler changes.